The Best Security Systems for the Deaf in 2025

 This SimpliSafe smoke detector can trigger the base station’s siren and all the other auxiliary SimpliSafe sirens we installed.

 That said, we also want to highlight the importance of professional monitoring.
 Security alarm centers don’t just monitor for burglaries and break-ins; fires are also on their radar.
-If your home is monitored, it increases the chances of the fire department arriving to the scene before the fire gets out of hand.
+If your home is monitored, it increases the chances of the fire department arriving at the scene before the fire gets out of hand.

 Summary

 If you or a family member has hearing loss, there are certain precautions to take to ensure their safety and security.
 Not all security systems offer those precautions, but a lot of them do.
-In my experience, Vivint, ADT, and SimpliSafe offer the best solutions.
+In our experience, Vivint, ADT, and SimpliSafe offer the best solutions.
 They provide alternative alerting options, have advanced protection features, and offer professional monitoring services you can count on in times of emergency.

 As always, though, it’s best to choose a security system based on your personal security needs.
 A lot of systems now offer accessibility features for users with hearing loss, so take a look at the best security systems I’ve tested for more options.
 You can also consult our security system buying guide for more information on how to choose the best security system for your home, your family, and yourself.